tradingview-pine-seeds/docs/repo.md

 ## Get access to a repository

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
-Specify your GitHub username and desired repository name.
+Specify your GitHub username and the desired repository name.
 Note that the account and repository names will be used as [parts](README.md#Example) of the unique prefix for your data.

-We will prepare a repository for you, which you'll need to fork.
+As a result, you will get a link to the repository you need to fork.

 ## Pre-setup